n-niewiadowska/beauty-salon/README.md

 1. Install HiveMQ Broker (from [here](https://github.com/hivemq/hivemq-community-edition/releases))

-2. Install dependencies (`npm install` in client/server respective directories):
+2. Install dependencies (`npm install` in client/server respective directories)
-   - for client: `@geist-ui/react @types/react-datepicker axios formik mqtt next react react-datepicker react-dom react-icons react-rating-stars-component recharts yup`
-   - for server: `bcryptjs body-parser cookie-parser cors dotenv express fs jsonwebtoken mongoose mongoose-type-email mqtt`
-   - additionally, for functioning Sentry on the server: `npm install --save @sentry/node @sentry/profiling-node`

 3. In server, create `config.env` file and fill the fields below with your own MongoDB connection, server port and JWT token (for user authentication):